Breaking of axial symmetry in excited heavy nuclei as identified in Giant Dipole Resonance data: Photon absorption by nuclei

-With one parameter for the energies and one for the widths, both adjusted to be equal for all heavy nuclei with $A>50$ \cite{en92, ju08} one gets a good agreement to measured resonance shapes, as will be shown in Figs. 6 to 25.
-In principle, the nature of the IVGDR does not directly allow for the determination of its width in analogy to Eq. (\ref{eq9}), and the widening due to deformation has to be accounted for by using $k >1$ in Eq. (\ref{eq11}).
-A strict distinction between damping or spreading and the deformation induced splitting – to be discussed below – allows to neglect a photon energy dependence of the widths extracted from IVGDR data.
-Hydro-dynamical considerations \cite{bu91} predict the dependence of the damping width $\Gamma_i$ of an IVGDR on its pole energy $E_i$ to be proportional to $E_i^{1.6}$; this exponent lies between theoretical values \cite{fi86} for one- and two-body dissipation.
-Of course, the proportionality constant $c_w$ has an uncertainty related to the selection of nuclei, which are included in the fit.
-With the axis ratios available from the CHFB calculations an inclusion of all nuclides for which respective data have been tabulated \cite{ex14} yields $c_w = 0.045(3)$.
-The width parameter is varying with $E_i$ and not with $E_\gamma$ like in previous work \cite{ju08}.
-As the slope of a Lorentzian sufficiently far away from $E_0$ is quasi proportional to $\Gamma_i$ , its uncertainty enters in the radiative width nearly linearly.
+The nature of the IVGDR does not allow for the direct determination of its Lorentz widths $\Gamma_i$ in analogy to Eq. (\ref{eqGr0}), but it was predicted theoretically \cite{do72} to be related to nucleon dissipation in nuclei.
+Hydro-dynamical considerations \cite{bu91} predict the dependence of the damping width $\Gamma_i$ on its pole energy $E_i$ to be proportional to $E_i^{1.6}$; this exponent lies between theoretical values \cite{fi86} for one- and two-body dissipation.
+Including all the nuclides treated in this work and the oscillator frequency ratios available from the CHFB calculations we obtain $c_w = 0.045(3)$.
+Of course, the proportionality constant $c_w$ has an uncertainty and its uncertainty enters in the radiative width nearly linearly as the slope of a Lorentzian sufficiently far away from $E_0$ is quasi proportional to $\Gamma_i$.
 In our earlier work, a value of $c_w = 0.05$ had been used \cite{ju08, ju10}; there single Lorentzians were adjusted to IVGDR data for $^{88}$Sr and $^{208}$Pb, assumed to have one pole only.
-The new values for $E_0 $ and $c_w$ given here are based on the calculations \cite{be07, de10} and also account for the influence of the GQR’s, to be regarded below.
+The new values for $m_{eff}$ and $c_w$ given now are based on the CHFB calculations \cite{be07, de10}.
+With one parameter for the energies and one for the widths, both adjusted to be equal for all heavy nuclei with $A>78$ \cite{en92, ju08} one gets a good agreement to measured resonance shapes, as will be shown in Fig.~\ref{figSm} and ~\cref{figSe,figMo,figSn,figTe,figBa,figNd,figGd,figEr,figOs,figPt,figHg,figPb,figTh,figU,figIX,figTa,figAu,figPu}.
+We assume the width $\Gamma_i$ is varying with $E_i$ and not with $E_\gamma$, as presented previously \cite{ju08, er10, ju10}.

-Individual local fits \cite{di88, pl11} to the apparent widths seen in photo-neutron data (using $k=1$ or 2 in Eq. (\ref{eq11}), selected {\em ad hoc} to optimize the fit, result in a surprisingly large excess above the TRK sum rule.
-The result of such local fits as performed within the Reference Input Parameter Library (RIPL) project \cite{ca09, pl11} is depicted in the top part of Fig.~\ref{fig4}.
-It differs somewhat from earlier data analysis \cite{be75} which yielded an average of $105 (8) \%$ for $100<A<200$ and a finding for six Sn-isotopes, where an overshoot of only $10(7) \%$ was found \cite{fu69}.
-The large unsystematic scatter reported from both local fits yield strong arguments against their use for nuclear astrophysics, albeit proposed \cite{gy98} in that field.